jinnerbichler/crypto_news/README.md

 # CryptoNewsBot

+## Docker support

+Simply run `docker-compose up --build` with proper environment variable set, in order to start the scraper.

 ## Configuration

 The central configuration is stored in `./crypto_news/settings.py` and consists of two main fields (i.e. `NOTIFIERS` and `SCRAPERS`).